 Finding future leaders

 Because relative ranking is based on more than just financial performance, it re-enforces traits that make Enron Enron – things like innovation, leadership, teamwork, communication and vision and values.
 Because these characteristics count when it comes to total compensation, it helps attract talent to fledgling businesses.
-"The PRC emphasizes business building skills as well as financial results," says Kevin Hannon, CEO of Enron Global Assets and Services.
+"The PRC emphasizes business building skills as well as financial results," says Kevin Hannon [need to attribute this quote tosomeone else … Fastow?], CEO of Enron Global Assets and Services.
 "The thing that distinguishes Enron from investment banks has been its ability to compensate people who took personal risk by stepping out of positions with current income to build a business and be rewarded for that."

 "The process forces everyone to take a hard look at employees twice a year and identify the top performers and the poor performers," says Jeff McMahon, president and CEO of Enron Industrial Markets.
 He says it stimulates managers to ask if they have the right people to take their businesses to the next level, and it identifies future leaders.
 Senior managers then can ask if these up-and-comers are employed in the right spot, where they can create the most value for the company, Jeff says.

 Some employees say there is a darker motive afoot.
 Relative ranking, which is practiced by General Electric (GE), Microsoft and EDS among others, is commonly referred to as "rank and yank" because workers who cannot pull themselves up from the bottom probably will be asked to leave.
 About 65 percent of people rated 5 for the first time are "reassigned or given improvement opportunities," David says.
 If they come up 5 the next time, managers look at the circumstances and discuss "whether Enron is the right environment for you," he says.
 David dispels the notion that 4s and 5s are the first to be let go during belt-tightening.
-But if a 5's position is eliminated, the employee will not be redeployed, which means the company will not expend an effort to find that person a job elsewhere at Enron.
+But if a 5's position is eliminated, the employee will not be redeployed, which means the company will not expend extra effort to find that person a job elsewhere at Enron.

 Some argue that without relative rankings, managers would gloss over poor performance, and sooner or later these people would be let go anyway without warning.
 After all, no one likes to sit down and tell someone that they're not doing a good job.
 "In the past, people were blindsided because their supervisors were never forced to deliver that message," says Melissa Becker, a vice president in Global Accounting.
 Susan Skarness, who is a senior compensation analyst and has been with Enron 13 years, has a similar opinion.
 "My personal belief is that you have to have a mechanism in place to clean out the deadwood, and this is it.
 Not every person you employ will be the right person for the job or the company."